this-oliver/template/backend/README.md

 This is a backend template for a REST API that provides a basic CRUD functionality for a personal todo list application with user authentication.
 It has the following components:

+- Authentication (custom)
 - Database (MongoDB)
 - Data Models (Mongoose)
+- File Uploads (Multer)
 - Middleware and Routing (Express)
-- File Uploads (Multer)
+- Payment (Stripe)
 - Storage (AWS S3, Google Cloud Storage, Custom)
-- Authentication (custom)
 - Testing (Mocha, Chai, Supertest)

-## Usage
+## Installation

-> If you want a lightweight version of this template without any database, data models or middleware - just a server with a basic hello world route - you can use the [main-lite](https://github.com/this-oliver/template-backend/tree/main-lite) branch.
+> checkout the [main-lite](https://github.com/this-oliver/template-backend/tree/main-lite) branch for a lightweight version of this template (without any database, data models or middleware).

 You can use this template to quickly create a backend for your own application.
 To get started, you can clone this repository (with a clean git history) as follows: